 You can see in reading the two examples that the formal text reads with more brief detail, where as the functional uses more every day language to communicate the thought behind the scripture.
 In this case it replaces words like reproof and righteousness for a general sense of right and wrong.
 The formal version I believe contains more content that can help our faith grow, however the functional does also provide easier reading, perhaps allowing you to read the Scriptures in a manner that fits your familiar vernacular.

 What features do study Bibles have?

 As mentioned previously, the benefit of using a study Bible for your main source of reading Scripture is that you can access several different features that may not be in a traditional Bible.
 From maps, commentary, verse pool guides, to having Christ’s words be in red letters – these features can help enhance and truly paint a clearer picture for the reader of what the author of each book in the Bible was trying to communicate.
 It can be immensely helpful to know the context of distance, meaning of terms and the culture in which the books were written so that you can glean more insight from the Word.
 Additionally, the study Bibles come in leather, hard cover, or a synthetic leather that can make the Bible feel more personal.

 Here is a video explaining some of the areas of a study Bible that will be helpful to look for when you have one.
 This particular video is a demonstration on how to use a NIV study Bible.
 Each translation and publisher is different and the features will vary depending the version you decide on.
 However, this video does give you an idea of how helpful these study Bibles can really help.

 What is the best study Bible?

-However, if I had to recommend just one I would start with the Holman Christian Standard Bible.
-It is the best study Bible because of how it is a blended translation, has quality word studies, detailed maps and charts, modern pictures and has a variety of scholars that have contributed to its translation.
+The HCSB study Bible is a good choice because of how it is a blended translation, has quality word studies, detailed maps and charts, modern pictures and has a variety of scholars that have contributed to its translation.
 Here is my video review of this translation.